Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

-{Before moving forward, it is useful to recall two examples of posets.} \begin{example} The \emph{standard Boolean poset} $\mathbb{B}(n)$ (of size $2^{n}$) is the poset~$(\wp(\{ 0, ... , n -1\}),\subset)$, where $\wp$ denotes the power set -- i.e.~the set of all subsets.
+\begin{example} The \emph{standard Boolean poset} $\mathbb{B}(n)$ (of size $2^{n}$) is the poset~$(\wp(\{ 0, ... , n -1\}),\subset)$, where $\wp$ denotes the power set -- i.e.~the set of all subsets.
 A poset is called a \emph{Boolean poset}, if it is isomorphic to the standard Boolean poset $\mathbb{B}(n)$, for some $n$. \end{example} \begin{example} Let $\tG$ be a digraph with $n$ edges.
 The poset~$(SSG(\tG),<)$ of \emph{spanning subgraphs} of $\tG$ is given by all the spanning subgraphs of $\tG$ with order relation given by the property of being a subgraph.
 The associated covering relation~$\prec$ can be described as follows:

 Then, $(SSG(\tG),<)$ is a Boolean poset isomorphic to $\mathbb{B}(n)$ -- see also \cite[Example~2.14]{primo}. \end{example}